Yogi of Sound Professor Surinder Singh

 In 2006 Surinder Singh was awarded the status of Professor of Musicology at Thames Valley University (now University of West London).
 He taught degree courses at the university in Gurmat Sangeet, Naad Yoga and Classical Indian Music until 2012.

 Yogi Professor Surinder Singh is an exceptionally gifted musician, composer and teacher.
-His field of research focuses on the precise rendition and application of Kirtan (devotional music) as originally practised by the ancient spiritual masters of north India.
+His research focuses on the precise rendition and application of Kirtan (devotional music) as originally practised by the ancient spiritual masters of north India.
 He has almost singlehandedly championed the revival of traditional Sikh instruments such as the sarangi, saranda, taus, rabab and dilruba.
 Only these instruments can create the authentic sound and timbre of the music of ancient India, allowing the raags once more to encompass fully their divine healing powers.

 Yogi Prof. Surinder Singh has developed an impeccable system of academic teaching to make public the once secret tradition of the art and science of Sikh music.
 He is also one of the few teachers to introduce Naad Yoga to the West so that all can now benefit from its profound healing properties.
 Naad Yoga is the yoga of sound, a discipline still unknown to many despite the growing popularity of hatha yoga.
 Naad Yoga is a form of inner attainment; rather than simply using music for entertainment, it masters the influence of sound to keep the practitioner in premium health on every level – physical, mental, emotional and spiritual.